trentgill/STM32_Cube_F3/Projects/STM32373C_EVAL/Examples/HAL/HAL_TimeBase_RTC_ALARM/readme.txt

 HAL_IncTick()
 HAL_Delay()

-In an infinite loop, LED1 toggles spaced out over 500ms delay.
+In an infinite loop, LED1 toggles spaced out over 500ms delay, except when tick increment is suspended.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in HAL time base ISR.
 This implies that if HAL_Delay() is called from